Watch White-tailed Eagles Nesting in North Uist

 Sea eagles eat geese — could they be a crofter’s friend?

-Our thanks for supporting this project to Jamie Boyle, Sea Eagle Management Team (formerly RSPB Reserves Manager); Robin Reid, Uist Raptor Study Group and independent ecologist; and Andrew Kent, NatureScot, Sea Eagle Management; Daniel Festorazzi, MSc Edinburgh Napier University; Mani Gurung, Axis Communications
+Our thanks to the team that make this happen.
+Jamie Boyle, Sea Eagle Management Team (formerly RSPB Reserves Manager); Robin Reid, Redwing Ecology, Andrew Kent, NatureScot, Sea Eagle Management; Daniel Festorazzi, MSc Edinburgh Napier University; Mani Gurung, Axis Communications

 We also pay special tribute to the late John Love, who played a pivotal role in the reintroduction of white-tailed eagles from Norway in 1975.
 We were privileged to have his support in developing this research.
 John sadly passed away in 2024 and is fondly remembered for his dedication to the species’ recovery in the UK, in addition to being a valued member of the community in Uist.